 When I arrived at my 2-year-old school library, there was no signage at all.
 I created a variety of signage that includes images, so students can more easily locate the books they need, especially in the Dewey area.
 This is another example of adjustments for accessibility that benefits all students.

-You can find my Fiction & Dewey signage products in No Sweat Library, my TeachersPayTeachers store.
+You can find my Fiction & Dewey signage products at No Sweat Library, my TeachersPayTeachers store.

-For better intellectual access I also changed the location of 2 main sections of the library collection :
+For better intellectual access I also changed the location of specific groups of books in the library collection:

 - Reference was on the opposite side of the library from the computers, so using those books during projects would be inconvenient, and with Fiction next to the computers, students browsing for a book would distract students working at computers.
 Switching these 2 areas made a huge difference in accessing both, even though I substantially reduced the reference section in later years.

-- Many students were confused by the similarity of alpha spine labels on Fiction and Biography books—which were on opposite sides of an aisle, so I moved Biography to shelves between the 2 numbered areas, Reference and Dewey.
-This helped not only with locating the materials, but no longer did my shelving volunteers get the FIC and BIO books mixed together!
+- Later on, I discovered many students are confused by the similarity of alpha spine labels on Fiction and Biography books—which were across the aisle from each other.
+I moved the alpha Biography to shelves between the 2 numbered areas, Reference and Dewey.
+This helped not only with locating the materials, but no longer did my shelving volunteers get FIC and BIO books mixed together, nor REF and Dewey numbers!

 |2019 Winners & Honors for Teen, Middle School, and Young Children|

-I hope we all take a fresh look at our school library facility with an eye to its accessibility for students with disabilities, especially wheelchair access.
+I hope we all take a fresh look at our school library facility with an eye to its accessibility for students with disabilities, initially for wheelchair access.
 I was fortunate to already have 2 students in wheelchairs to open my eyes, and in later years we gained 4 other students who used hearing, visual, or ambulatory assistance.
+Because I’d already done a thorough examination of our facility and collection, these students were able to fully participate in all our library lessons and activities.

 May I suggest you head to the nurse’s office, borrow their wheelchair, and put on a pair of sunglasses to simulate impaired vision.
 Begin by opening your library door and entering.
-Tour the entire space, browse for and choose books, and try a book checkout; make sure everything is completely accessible.
-I think you will be surprised at what you’ve taken for granted!
+Take a deep breath.
+Tour the entire space, browse for and choose books, and do a book checkout.
+You may be surprised at what you’ve always taken for granted!